andrew/ultimate-awesome/README.md

 - [awesome-snn](https://github.com/coderonion/awesome-snn) - 🔥🔥🔥A collection of some awesome public SNN(Spiking Neural Network) projects.
 - [awesome-policy-as-code](https://github.com/hysnsec/awesome-policy-as-code) - A curated list of policy-as-code resources like blogs, videos, and tools to practice on for learning Policy-as-Code.
 - [awesome-weak-supervision](https://github.com/jieyuz2/awesome-weak-supervision) - A curated list of programmatic weak supervision papers and resources.
-- [awesome-cc0](https://github.com/madjin/awesome-cc0) - Awesome list of free to use public domain CC0 licensed assets from across the internet.
 - [react-components](https://github.com/sapegin/react-components) - List of React components I use and recommend.
 - [awesome-tech-rss](https://github.com/tuan3w/awesome-tech-rss) - List of awesome RSS channels related to startup, science and technology.
 - [awesome-repositories](https://github.com/0xRitesh/awesome-repositories) - Useful GitHub Repos That Every Developer Should Follow.
 - [Awesome_BigData_AI_DrugDiscovery](https://github.com/Bin-Chen-Lab/Awesome_BigData_AI_DrugDiscovery) - A collection of resources useful for leveraging big data and AI for drug discovery.
 It mainly serves as an orientation for new lab folks.
 It may be biased towards my lab interest.
+- [awesome-vala](https://github.com/desiderantes/awesome-vala) - A curated list of Vala projects.
 - [Awesome-PS4-Jailbreak](https://github.com/IH0kN3m/Awesome-PS4-Jailbreak) - A list of PS4 Jailbreak links.
 - [awesome-dev-activity-review](https://github.com/junghyeonsu/awesome-dev-activity-review) - 📝 세상의 모든 개발 관련 구직 활동 리뷰 모음.
 - [awesome-dataops](https://github.com/kelvins/awesome-dataops) - :sunglasses: A curated list of awesome DataOps tools.